 1. Failures in Drill Pipes

-Drilling operations may encounter several different types of drill pipe failure.
+Drilling operations may encounter several different types of drill pipe issues and failure.
 These include the following:

-It may be impossible to totally eliminate drill pipe failure, although steps can be taken to minimize its incidence and magnitude.
+While it may be impossible to totally eliminate drill pipe issues and failure, there are steps that can be taken to minimize the occurance and magnitude.
 For example, fatigue-based failures can be mitigated by reducing cyclic stresses and managing the drilling environment to be less corrosive.
 Proper handling and inspection of the drill string can also help to prevent drill pipe failures.

 2. Cyclic Stress

 Cyclic stress occurs in directional wells because the drill string is both compressed and stretched simultaneously.
 This happens when the drill string is bent along the curvature of the well, so that one side experiences compression and the other tension.
 This type of structural stress can dramatically shorten a drill pipe’s life expectancy.

 To reduce cyclic stress, operators should minimize the severity of any doglegs, thus providing a straighter path for the drill string.
 It’s also important to try to control drill string vibrations that can exacerbate the structural stress.